microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-technical-faq.md

 ### Look for exceptions.

-In Visual Studio 2015, go to Debug|Windows|Exception Settings and select the "Break When Thrown" checkbox next to "Common Language Runtime Exceptions".
+In Visual Studio 2015, go to <code>Debug|Windows|Exception Settings</code> and select the "Break When Thrown" checkbox next to "Common Language Runtime Exceptions".
 You may also see diagnostics output in your "Output Window" when there are thrown or unhandled exceptions.

 ### Look at the call stack.